Kikuzato's brook snake

-Kikuzato's brook snake (Opisthotropis kikuzatoi), also known commonly as Kikuzato's stream snake, is a species of snake in the family Colubridae.
-The species is endemic to Ryukyu Islands (Japan).
+Kikuzato's brook snake (Opisthotropis kikuzatoi), also known commonly as Kikuzato's stream snake, is a species of snake in the subfamily Natricinae of the family Colubridae.
+The species is native to the to Ryukyu Islands of Japan.

 Etymology

 The specific name, kikuzatoi, is in honor of Kiyotasu Kikuzato, who collected the holotype.

 Geographic range

-O. kikuzatoi is found on Kumejima Island, one of the Okinawa Group islands of Japan.
+O. kikuzatoi is endemic to Kumejima Island, one of the Okinawa Group islands of Japan.

 Habitat

 O. kikuzatoi is aquatic, inhabiting flowing streams in the northern and southern hilly regions of the island.
 Habitats between the two localities have been completely converted to agricultural land.